gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

 defined.
 For this reason, you should not configure Regions as shown in the two preceding examples.

-GemFire is flexible in referencing both parent Regions and Sub-Regions with or without the leading forward slash.
+[vmware-gemfire-short-name] is flexible in referencing both parent Regions and Sub-Regions with or without the leading forward slash.
 For example, the parent can be referenced as `/Customers` or `Customers` and the child as `/Customers/Accounts` or `Customers/Accounts`.
-However, Spring Data for VMware GemFire is very specific when it comes to naming beans after Regions.
+However, [spring-data-gemfire-name] is very specific when it comes to naming beans after Regions.
 It always uses the forward slash (/) to represent Sub-Regions (for example, `/Customers/Accounts`).